 - Now add the spices and let it all cook about 2 minutes to allow the flavors to blend.

-- Add the chicken broth, beans and shredded chicken and simmer for about 20 minutes.
+- Add the chicken broth, the drained beans and shredded chicken and simmer for about 20 minutes.
 The liquid should evaporate some as you don't want it soupy.
 If it gets too dry, add more broth.

 - While it's simmering, chop an avocado, slice a lime, grate some cheddar or monterey jack cheese and scoop out some lovely sour cream.